-- Dip the cookies: Dip each of the cooled almond flour cookies halfway into the melted chocolate mixture, then transfer them to a wax paper or parchment lined baking sheet.
-Place that in the refrigerator until set and hardened, then enjoy your chocolate dipped shortbread cookies!
+- Dip the cookies: Dip each of the cooled cookies halfway into the melted chocolate mixture, then transfer them to a wax paper or parchment lined baking sheet.
+Place that in the refrigerator until set and hardened.

 Tips for Best Results

-- Don’t skip the dough chilling step: Otherwise, the gluten free shortbread cookies will spread a lot!
+- Don’t skip the dough chilling step: Otherwise almond flour shortbread cookies will spread a lot!